Fresh Pond (Cambridge, Massachusetts)

-Fresh Pond is a reservoir and park in Cambridge, Massachusetts.
+Fresh Pond is a reservoir and park in Cambridge, Massachusetts, United States.
 Prior to the Pond's use exclusively as a reservoir, its ice had been harvested by Boston's "Ice King", Frederic Tudor, and others, for shipment to North American cities and to tropical areas around the world.
 Fresh Pond is bordered by Fresh Pond Parkway, Huron Avenue, Grove Street, Blanchard Road, and Concord Avenue.
+The neighborhoods surrounding it are Cambridge Highlands to the north, West Cambridge to the east, and Strawberry Hill to the south.
+The town of Belmont lies to the west.

 Fresh Pond Reservation consists of a 155-acre (627,000 m²) kettle hole lake, and 162 acres (656,000 m²) of surrounding land, with a 2.25 mile (3.6 km) perimeter road popular with walkers, runners and cyclists, and a nine-hole golf course.
 Part of the Watertown–Cambridge Greenway, a rail trail on the alignment of the former Watertown Branch Railroad, runs along the east side of the pond.

 Early history

 Native Americans used the pond for fishing and drinking water for several thousand years.
 Starting in the seventeenth century colonists fished for alewives using fishing weirs in Alewife Brook (which passed through the swamps to the north of Fresh Pond) following the Native Americans' methods.
 The colonists also used the fields around Fresh Pond for growing hay, and they hunted ducks in the Pond.
 In the eighteenth century, settlers started farms to the south, west and north of the Pond.
 In 1796 Jacob Wyeth constructed the Fresh Pond Hotel to the east of the Pond on land that is now part of Kingsley Park.
 In 1798 a wealthy resident constructed a country estate north of the pond on Black's Nook.
 In the early 1800s clay was removed from the swamps surrounding Fresh Pond for use in the brick making industry.